Ho-Lab-Colostate/zhunt/README.md

 A GUI will pop-up for you to select your desired .fasta file as well as a section for your email address (future developmet).
 Select submit.
 The run will output a file <yourfilename.fasta.Z-score> that can be read in a text editor or imported into Excel.

-## Contributing

-Please read [CONTRIBUTING.md](./CONTRIBUTING.md) for details on our code of conduct, and the process for submitting pull requests to us.

-## Versioning

-We use [SemVer](http://semver.org/) for versioning.
-For the versions available, see the [tags on this repository](./tags).

 ## Authors

 * **Shing Ho** - *Initial work* - [original publication](./)